actris-cloudnet/dataportal/docs/index.md

 On a successful query the route responds with a `File` object, which has the following properties:
 - `uuid`: UUIDv3 identifier.
 - `pid`: Persistent identifier of the data object.
+Empty string for data objects that do not have a PID, such as volatile files.
-- `volatile`: `true` if the file has been modified in the last 24 hours and it may change in the future, `false` if the file has not been changed in the last 24 hours and will not change in the future.
+- `volatile`: `true` if the file has been modified recently and may change in the future, `false` if the file has not been changed recently and will not change in the future.
 - `title`: A human readable title of the data object
 - `measurementDate`: The date on which the data was measured, `YYYY-MM-DD`.
 - `history`: A freeform history of the file set by the creator/processor of the file.
 This field is not curated in any way and may or may not contain helpful information.
 - `publicity`: Used internally.
 Always `public`.
 - `cloudnetpyVersion`: The version of the [CloudnetPy](https://github.com/actris-cloudnet/cloudnetpy) library used for the generation of the file.
-Empty for files which have not been processed with `CloudnetPy`
+Empty string for files which have not been processed with `CloudnetPy`
 - `releasedAt`: The datetime on which the file was made public on the data portal.
 In ISO 8601 -format.
 - `filename`: The name of the file.
 - `checksum`: The SHA-256 checksum of the file.
 Useful for verifying file integrity.